SalieriC/SUCC/documentation/succ-api.md

 const smiteData: {
     smite: {                            //This is where SUCC will look for the data.
         bonus: 2,                       //This is the bonus applied by the AE.
 Negative numbers are possible so be careful what you pass.
         weapon: weaponItem,             //Safest way is to pass the weapon item itself but you can pass a string which SUCC will just assume to be the name (i.e. "Bow").
 SUCC will not check if that item exists!
-You can set it to `null` in which case the owner of the actor (or GM if there is no owner) is asked for the weapon.
         duration: 5                     //A number specifying the duration of the effect.
 It defaults to 5.
     }
 }